 Glittertind from Tjornholet

-There are also public transport.
+- There is also public transport.
 Bus and trains.
-There's an information boot on the airport and the central station in Oslo also have a tourist information counter, where you can get all the details about how to get to the Jotunheimen area.
+There's an information booth on the airport and the central station in Oslo also has a tourist information counter, where you can get all the details about how to get to the Jotunheimen area.

 Tel #: 0047-23 11 78 80

 Lolli adds: One can take the train, at least as far as to Otta.
 NSB, the Norwegian train company.

 The two most common approaches are from Spiterstulen (12 km) or Glitterheim (7 km), two of the lodges/mountain stations close by the peak.